bcgov/design-research-guide/docs/build-the-case.md

 ## Involve the Whole Project Team
 Involve your project team and executive as an observer to the research.
-The benefits of having them watch at least one user research session include:
+The benefits of having them watch at least one design research session include:

-- **User-centred suggestions:** Having other members participate in the research sessions will encourage them to prioritize user needs, rather than pursue design concepts that may not meet the user’s needs.
+- **Human-centred suggestions:** Having other members participate in the research sessions will encourage them to prioritize user needs, rather than pursue design concepts that may not meet the user’s needs.
 - **Credibility:** Your team will see that your design is based on research and not personal preference.
 - **Buy-in:** Reviewing what happened in the research sessions as a group you can determine priorities together.
 - **Memorability:** Remembering things is easier when you experience them rather than reading a report after.